drewstopherlee/documentation/_posts/2022-11-20-first-things-linux.md

 4. After the keys are generated, add a descriptive Key comment to help you easily identify your key and Save both keys (Public and Private Keys) to a secure location. **Do NOT close the PuTTYgen window yet.**
 > Pay extra attention to where you save the Private Key because if anyone steals this key it can perform logins to your server without the need to enter a password.
 {: .prompt-warning }
-5. Copy the text in the `Public key for pasting into authorized_keys file:` and paste it into a new text document.
+5. Copy the text from `Public key for pasting into authorized_keys file:` and paste it into a new text document.
 6. SSH into the Linux machine as the user you want to login as without a password, then edit the `authorized_keys` file.
 ```sh
 pwd                 ## Check to see if you are in the correct $HOME location